ancnudde/Artificial_intelligence/README.md

 dynamics,
 and amino acid composition,
 play an important role in determining protein location.
-Predictors that use these features have been reported with an success rate of 95.5% success (Loos 2019).
+Predictors that use these features have been reported with a success rate of 95.5% (Loos 2019).

 <!-- Limitations of features -->
 One limitation of including features is that the accuracy of the methods depends on how much information each feature can provide.